Sedation Dentistry

 • No fear or anxiety during treatment

-Patients who have undergone a procedure using sedation dentistry will tell you it is a simple and relaxing way to experience dentistry.
+Patients who have undergone a procedure using anxiolysis dentistry will tell you it is a simple and relaxing way to experience dentistry.

-There is no need to be nervous about having sedation dentistry at our practice.
-You will find that we are both respectful and professional at all times.
+There is no need to be nervous about having anxiolysis dentistry at our practice.

 • Mild Sedation — Anxiolysis is the lightest form of sedation dentistry and is often used for patients with mild anxiety, longer procedures, or more complex situations.
-Mild sedation is administered orally.
 You remain awake or very sleepy throughout the entire procedure and are able to breathe on your own.
 You will feel a great sense of relaxation.
-Patients typically recover from anxiolysis sedation within a few hours after the procedure is complete.
+Patients typically recover from anxiolysis within a few hours after the procedure is complete.
 Nitrous oxide inhalation, laughing gas, is another form of mild to moderate sedation that results in relaxation during treatment.

 How are sedatives administered?